psyraxaus/Prosim2GSX/memory-bank/progress.md

      - ✅ Updated GSXControllerFacade to use the new coordinator
      - ✅ Modified ServiceController to initialize the coordinator
      - ✅ Implementation details available in to-do/modularization-implementation-phase4.7.md
-   - 🔜 Phase 4.8: Create GSXFuelCoordinator
+   - ✅ Phase 4.8: Create GSXFuelCoordinator
-     - 🔜 Create IGSXFuelCoordinator interface with fuel management capabilities
+     - ✅ Created IGSXFuelCoordinator interface with fuel management capabilities
-     - 🔜 Implement GSXFuelCoordinator to coordinate between GSXServiceOrchestrator and ProsimFuelService
+     - ✅ Implemented GSXFuelCoordinator to coordinate between GSXServiceOrchestrator and ProsimFuelService
-     - 🔜 Add synchronous and asynchronous fuel operation methods
+     - ✅ Added synchronous and asynchronous fuel operation methods with cancellation support
-     - 🔜 Implement fuel quantity tracking and refueling progress
+     - ✅ Implemented fuel quantity tracking and refueling progress monitoring
-     - 🔜 Add state-based fuel management
+     - ✅ Added state-based fuel management with RefuelingStateManager
+     - ✅ Implemented RefuelingProgressTracker for monitoring progress
+     - ✅ Created FuelHoseConnectionMonitor for detecting fuel hose connections
+     - ✅ Used Command pattern with RefuelingCommandFactory for fuel operations
-     - 🔜 Provide event-based communication for fuel state changes
+     - ✅ Provided event-based communication for fuel state changes
-     - 🔜 Include comprehensive error handling and logging
+     - ✅ Included comprehensive error handling and logging
-     - 🔜 Update GSXControllerFacade to use the new coordinator
+     - ✅ Updated GSXControllerFacade to use the new coordinator
-     - 🔜 Modify ServiceController to initialize the coordinator
+     - ✅ Modified ServiceController to initialize the coordinator
+     - ✅ Enhanced GSXServiceOrchestrator with improved door toggle handling and service prediction
    - 🔜 Phase 4.9: Comprehensive Testing
      - 🔜 Create unit tests for all new components
      - 🔜 Create integration tests for component interactions